 Each year I spend a month in Paris and I normally aim to have that in March.
 The winter months are ending and the plants in the Luxembourg Gardens, the Tuileries and all the tucked-away squares are in bud and about to burst into blossom.
 The air is different, the light clearer and café terraces begin to fill up– we are all coming out of hibernation.
 And so if there is any time of the year to be outdoors, I think springtime takes some beating.

 My morning starts with a café crème and a croissant outside Paul’s bakery in Rue de Buci in Saint-Germain-des-Prés, watching the sidewalk restaurants set up for the day and the pedestrians dodging the cyclists and the odd delivery van squeezing through the narrow street.
 Rue de Buci is always bustling.
-Or I’ll take the same breakfast on the tiny terrace of Boulangerie St Michel in Rue de la Huchette, which is just as satisfying with tourists spilling out of the nearby hotels eager to explore nearby Notre Dame and Shakespeare and Co.
+Or I’ll take the same breakfast on the tiny terrace of Boulangerie St Michel in Rue de la Huchette, which is just as satisfying with tourists spilling out of the nearby hotels eager to admire Notre-Dame and browse in Shakespeare and Co.
 But today, the sun is shining and it just has to be a walk.

 The nearby Luxembourg Gardens may not be an original choice, but the gardeners are working flat out to plant new flowers and borders, the gravel paths are raked and the gardens look newly washed in the morning light.
 The runners are out circumscribing the park and the thwack of a tennis ball can be heard from the courts beyond the pond.
 The iconic green metal seats have my name on one of them (or two if I am lazy enough to put my feet up) and my book is in my hands, ready to look up from when a hungry pigeon lands at my feet in the expectation that I may have a sandwich as well as a book on my person.